Dalesman: History

 A year later, the magazine's title was changed to The Dalesman.
 By now, the circulation had risen to 13,000 and Scott wrote in March 1948: "It has been a mark of the pleasant friendly bond which has always existed between this magazine and its readers and almost from our first appearance our title was shortened in conversation, in letters and over bookstall counters to "The Dalesman".
 "Has The Dalesman come yet?" is a familiar phrase in most Yorkshire villages.
 It would ill become us, therefore, after such friendly treatment, to insist on our full name and title, and we have decided to accept, gratefully, our readers' choice.
 From our next issue, which is the first of our tenth year, we shall become simply and plainly The Dalesman.
 This will imply no change in style or policy.
 It will give us greater scope to look over the Yorkshire border on occasion and hobnob with our neighbours."

 In 1955, the Dalesman outgrew Scott's home, at Fellside, Clapham, and new offices were opened elsewhere in the village.
 It remained in Clapham until 2000.
 The magazine is now produced near its original home, in offices at Skipton Castle.

 The second editor was W. R. ("Bill") Mitchell, who worked with Scott before taking the editor's chair.
 Mitchell remembers meeting the "tweed-clad, pipe-smoking" Scott in the offices of the Craven Herald newspaper in Skipton, shortly before he joined the magazine.
 Scott's unique greeting was 'Hail to thee, Blithe Spirit'.
 After working as the editor, Mitchell was awarded the MBE for his services to journalism in Yorkshire and Cumbria.
 He was admitted by the University of Bradford to the Honorary Degree of Doctor of Letters.
 He has also received the Golden Eagle Award from the Outdoor Writers' and Photographers' Guild, which cited him as one of the founding fathers of outdoor writing.

 When Mitchell retired in 1988, he was the subject of a Yorkshire Television documentary narrated by playwright Alan Bennett, who concluded the programme by saying: "The Dalesman has proved to be something of a river; it just goes flowing on – and like a river it is, I hope, unstoppable."

+In 2026, Iconic Media Group acquired the magazine.
+At that time the publication had 17,000 subscribers.